top of page

 5GC splits mobility/security (AMF) from session control (SMF), simplifying lifecycles and enabling per‑slice policy via NSSF/PCF, with UPF anchoring scalable user plane breakouts near edges.
 Session context creation flows through AMF→SMF→UPF with policy/QoS derived from PCF and subscriber data from UDM.
 NRF’s discovery lets functions bind dynamically, aiding resilience and upgrades without service impact.
 For multi‑access, AMF handles interworking across NR, Wi‑Fi, and LTE to unify registration and paging.
 Details: https://www.nxgconnect.com/post/5g-core-network-architecture-components-their-functional-descriptions

-5GC is a cloud‑native, service‑based architecture where NFs like AMF, SMF, UPF, PCF, UDM, AUSF, NRF, and NSSF interwork over standard APIs for registration, authentication, session setup, policy, and slice selection, enabling elastic scaling and multi‑access support across NR, LTE, and Wi‑Fi.
-AMF anchors mobility/security, SMF manages PDU sessions, and UPF steers user plane and traffic breakout, while NRF facilitates NF discovery for dynamic service meshes.
-NAS and NGAP procedures stitch the control plane end‑to‑end, with AMF orchestrating handover contexts and SMF/UPF path updates.
-The modular approach contrasts with EPC’s monolith, enabling slicing and agile deployment footprints.
-Read: https://www.nxgconnect.com/post/5g-core-network-architecture-components-their-functional-descriptions
+The 5G Core (5GC) is a cloud-native, service-based architecture that includes Network Functions (NFs) such as AMF, SMF, UPF, PCF, UDM, AUSF, NRF, and NSSF.
+These functions interact over standard APIs to handle registration, authentication, session setup, policy, and slice selection.
+This setup allows for elastic scaling and multi-access support across NR, LTE, and Wi-Fi.
+The AMF handles mobility and security, the SMF manages PDU sessions, and the UPF directs user plane traffic.
+The NRF helps with NF discovery for dynamic service meshes.
+NAS and NGAP procedures connect the control plane end-to-end, with the AMF managing handover contexts and the SMF/UPF updating paths.
+This modular approach, unlike the monolithic EPC, enables network slicing and agile deployment.
+Read more: https://www.nxgconnect.com/post/5g-core-network-architecture-components-their-functional-descriptions

 CORESET defines time‑frequency regions carrying PDCCH, decoupling control from fixed locations and enabling flexible placement, aggregation levels, and interference management per cell/BWP.
 Unlike LTE’s fixed control at slot start and full‑band span, NR allows targeted control regions tailored to device bandwidth and coverage needs.
 This improves efficiency for IoT and coverage‑limited UEs by reducing blind‑decode complexity and focusing DCI search spaces.
 Tuning CORESET size/position balances reliability, capacity, and latency for diverse deployments.
 Deep dive: https://www.nxgconnect.com/post/5g-coreset-control-resource-set-a-deep-dive